yuhueijin/automatic-chainsaw/README.md

 > ./Dockerfile

-To build the Docker image, use:

-> docker build -t express-app .

-To run the Docker container, use:
+To run the docker with redis

-> docker run -d -p 3000:3000 express-app
+> docker-compose up

 ## WebSocket
 To connect to the WebSocket, use: